Creating stronger environments for the communities in Slough and Buckinghamshire.

 A key part of the project is community empowerment.
 It will give local residents the information they need to choose flood measures which work for them.
 This will result in improved, sustainable public spaces with greater flood resilience.

-This project provides three streams of innovation to increase resilience:
+This project provides two streams of innovation to increase resilience:

 As well as increasing flood risk resilience, the project will realise further benefits, including: